-Male Juniors, three times a week.
+Classical Juniors, Second Term, three times a week.

-COURSE G.-The Phormio or Adelphi of Terence is read during the first term, with lectures of the same character as those given to the male Seniors on the Comedies of Plautus.
-In the second term the Agricola of Tacitus is studied, due attention being paid to the characteristics of the writer's style and to the literary merits of this celebrated biography.
-The text-book of the third term is Catullus, but readings will be given also from the Elegies of Tibullus and Propertius.
+LATIN G.-The Agricola of Tacitus is studied, due attention being paid to the characteristics of the writer's style and to the literary merits of this celebrated biography.

-Female Classical Seniors, three times a week.
+Classical Juniors, Third Term, three times a week.

-COURSE H.-The first term is devoted to the Annals of Tacitus, and special study is made of the peculiar style of this great historian.
-In the second term the New Comedy of the Greeks, preserved for us only through the Latin translations or adaptations of Plautus and Terence, is studied from the Menaechmi of the former and the Adelphi of the latter.
+LATIN H.-In the first and second terms the New Comedy of the Greeks, preserved for us only through the Latin translations or adaptations of Plautus and Terence, is studied from the Menaechmi of the former and the Adelphi of the latter.
 The points which distinguish this branch of literature from the Old Comedy, on the one hand, and, on the other, from the Comedy of modern times, are explained in lectures.
 The third term is given up to Juvenal, whose satire is that of the pessimist, and whose savage exposure of the corruption of his age helps us to understand why the Roman Empire fell, and why he was the last great writer that Rome produced.

-Male Classical Seniors, three times a week.
+Classical Seniors, three times a week.